Antonio7098/elevate-core-api/README.md

     4. The generated questions are saved to the database and linked to the question set
     5. The complete question set with all questions is returned in the response

+-   **`POST /chat`**: Chat with AI about study materials.
+    -   **Headers:** `Authorization: Bearer <YOUR_JWT_TOKEN>`
+    -   **Body:**
+    ```json
+    {
+      "message": "Your question or message to the AI",
+      "questionSetId": 123, // Optional: Provide context from a specific question set
+      "folderId": 1 // Optional: Provide context from a specific folder
+    }
+    ```
+    -   **Response:** The AI's response to your message.
+    ```json
+    {
+      "response": "Here's an explanation of the concept you asked about...",
+      "context": "Based on your question set 'Biology 101' with 15 questions."
+    }
+    ```

+    **How it works:**
+    1. The API receives your message and optional context (question set or folder)
+    2. It verifies that you have access to the provided context (if any)
+    3. The message is processed by the AI, which generates a contextually relevant response
+    4. If context was provided, the AI incorporates information from your question sets or folders
+    5. The AI response is returned, along with any context information that was used

 ### (Planned) Reviews & Spaced Repetition (`/api/reviews`)

 ---